Hornbill-Docs/data-imports-guide/data-imports-guide/cloud-users/googleworkspace.md

 Define how user data should map to Hornbill fields during import.

 - Supports [Mustache templates](/data-imports-guide/cloud-users/data-mapping) for custom formatting or combining data.
-- Input fields offer **auto-complete** to help you select fields from your Google Workspace source.
+- Input fields offer auto-complete to help you select fields from your Google Workspace source.

 ---

 ### Memberships

-This section lets you assign imported users to **organizational groups** in Hornbill.
+This section lets you assign imported users to organizational groups in Hornbill.

 - **Action** – When should the user be added to the group?
-  - `Create` – Add user only during Create actions
+  - `Create` – Add user only during Create actions.
-  - `Update` – Add user only during Update actions
+  - `Update` – Add user only during Update actions.
-  - `Create & Update` – Add user during both
+  - `Create & Update` – Add user during both.
-  - `Unassign if Assigned` – Remove user from the group if already assigned
+  - `Unassign if Assigned` – Remove user from the group if already assigned.
-- **Organization ID** – The ID of the group you want to assign
+- **Organization ID** – The ID of the group you want to assign.
 - **Membership** – Choose one:
   - `Member`
   - `Team Leader`